 Chardonnay, riesling, shiraz and pinot noir each get a full page on the wine list, but it’s otherwise refreshingly concise for a restaurant of this standing.
 It’s clear that plenty of thought has been put into it, rather than trying to make it everything to everyone.

-The space is dressed in peach-coloured rendering and blonde wood, while tactical skylights provide an almost airy quality.
+The space is dressed in peach-coloured rendering and blonde wood, while tactical skylights provide an airy quality.
 The rear wall of the restaurant is entirely covered in edible herbs.
 It’s comfortable, inviting, warm and relaxing.